-33.3.2 Personal Computers, Screens and Laptops
+34.3.2 Personal Computers, Screens and Laptops

-- 33.3.2.1 Personal computers, screens and laptops are replaced at every third year or the end of their useful lives depending on the condition of the asset. - 33.3.2.2 In cases of material impairment
+- 34.3.2.1 Personal computers, screens and laptops are replaced at every third year or the end of their useful lives depending on the condition of the asset.

+- 34.3.2.2 In cases of material impairment

-33.3.2.3 If the asset is stolen.
+- 34.3.2.3 If the asset is stolen.

-33.3.3 Furniture and Equipment
+34.3.3 Furniture and Equipment

-- 33.3.3.1 In cases of material impairment - 33.3.3.2 If the cost to repair the damaged asset is more than the net book value of the specific asset - 33.3.3.3 If the net current value of a new asset, discounted over its useful life, is less than the net current value of the existing asset, discounted over the same period.
+- 34.3.3.1 In cases of material impairment - 34.3.3.2 If the cost to repair the damaged asset is more than the net book value of the specific asset - 34.3.3.3 If the net current value of a new asset, discounted over its useful life, is less than the net current value of the existing asset, discounted over the same period.

-33.3.4 Office Machines
+34.3.4 Office Machines

-- 33.3.4.1 In cases of material impairment - 33.3.4.2 If the cost to repair the damaged asset is more than the net book value of the specific asset If the net current value of a new asset, discounted over its useful life, is less than the net current value of the existing asset, discounted over the same period.
+34.3.4.1 In cases of material impairment

+34.3.4.2 If the cost to repair the damaged asset is more than the net book value of the specific asset

+If the net current value of a new asset, discounted over its useful life, is less than the net current value of the existing asset, discounted over the same period.

-34. Office furniture and equipment for new posts created on the micro structure
+34 Office furniture and equipment for new posts created on the micro structure

-33.4New office equipment and furniture will be bought for officials to be appointed in new posts if not available.
+34.1 New office equipment and furniture will be bought for officials to be appointed in new posts if not available.

-34. Insurance of assets
+35 Insurance of assets

-- 34.1 In terms of the System of Delegations the Chief Financial Officer must ensure that all movable and immovable fixed assets of the municipality are sufficiently insured. - 34.2 Council's insurance brokers should be notified immediately of changes in the following specified items on the insurance portfolio, because the insurance premium changes in relation to the change on the portfolio: - 34.1.1 A change in the number of laptops insured - 34.1.2 A change in the number of vehicles - 27.2.1 A change in the number of people insured against aids - 27.2.2 When buildings are bought or sold - 34.3 All other assets controlled or owned by CWDM that are not covered by external insurance brokers, will be covered by the self-insurance reserve.
+- 35.1 In terms of the System of Delegations the Chief Financial Officer must ensure that all movable and immovable fixed assets of the municipality are sufficiently insured. - 35.2 Council's insurance brokers should be notified immediately of changes in the following specified items on the insurance portfolio, because the insurance premium changes in relation to the change on the portfolio: - 35.2.1 A change in the number of laptops insured - 35.2.2 A change in the number of vehicles - 35.2.3 A change in the number of people insured against aids - 35.2.4 When buildings are bought or sold

-35. Annexure: Useful lives
+36 Annexure: Useful lives

-- 35.1 Depreciation is calculated on cost, using the straight line, method, over the estimated useful lives of the assets. - 35.2 Heritage assets, which are defined as culturally significant resources are not depreciated as they are regarded as having an infinite life.
-Land is also not depreciated for the same reason. - 35.3 The Chief Financial Officer must assess at each reporting date whether there is any indication that the municipality's expectations about the standard useful lives for each class of asset have changed since the preceding reporting date.
+Depreciation is calculated on cost, using the straight line, method, over the estimated useful lives of the assets.

+- 36.1 Heritage assets, which are defined as culturally significant resources are not depreciated as they are regarded as having an infinite life.
+Land is also not depreciated for the same reason. - 36.2 The Chief Financial Officer must assess at each reporting date whether there is any indication that the municipality's expectations about the standard useful lives for each class of asset have changed since the preceding reporting date.
 Indications that the municipality's expectations about the standard useful lives for each class of asset have changed mainly include the number of assets acquired during the year whose estimated useful lives were changed from the standard useful life to a more specific useful life.
 Such changes indicate that the existing expectations are no longer in line with what is actually taking place.
 A change to the standard estimated useful lives of each class of assets will not necessarily result in changes to the estimated useful lives of existing assets however, such an adjustment is considered an indicator that the estimated useful lives of assets may require an amendment in the fixed asset register.